labuladong/fucking-algorithm/interview/LRU Algorithm.md

     // Add x at the head, time complexity O(1) public void addFirst(Node x);

-    // Delete node x in the linked list (x is guarenteed to exist)
+    // Delete node x in the linked list (x is guaranteed to exist)
     // Given a node in a doubly linked list, time complexity O(1) public void remove(Node x);